shaulleo/FlavourFlix/Prompt Templates/Manual of Instructions and Prompt Templates.md

 4. Make only one request per prompt.
 5. Ensure there are no misspellings in your request.
 6. If the initial response is not perfect, ask folow-up questions or rephrase your input for better results.
+7. Refine your queries based on the model's responses.
+Ask for clarification or provide more details to guide the model toward the desired outcome.
+8. Filomena has a conversation history.
+Maintain a coherent conversation by referencing previous messages.
+If you're continuing a topic, briefly summarize the context to ensure Filomena understands the ongoing discussion.

 ### Questioning Based on Documents Retrieval